^

 • acute cerebral blood flow disorder;

-• chronic fever and alcoholism;
+• feverish condition and chronic alcoholism;

-• under the regime of a low-calorie diet (below 1000 calories per day);
+• on a low-calorie diet (less than 1000 calories per day);

-Side effects Dizyde
+Side effects Dibizide

-• Other manifestations: increased levels of alkaline phosphatase, LDH, or indirect bilirubin.
+• other manifestations: increased levels of alkaline phosphatase, LDH or indirect bilirubin.

-Adverse symptoms triggered by the use of metformin hydrochloride:
+Side effects caused by the use of metformin hydrochloride:

-• Gastrointestinal disorders: dyspeptic symptoms (nausea, diarrhea, loss of appetite and metallic taste), vomiting, taste disorders and bloating;
+• gastrointestinal disorders: dyspeptic symptoms (nausea, diarrhea, loss of appetite and metallic taste), vomiting, taste disorders and bloating;

 Overdose